-The Triga Series TR-FFT Fire Fighter Telephone System provides supervision, annunciation, and control for the local and remote telephone handsets.
-The TR-FFT, with keypad, provides indications of phone activation, and corresponding trouble conditions.
+The Triga TR-FFT Firefighter Telephone System provides supervision, annunciation, and control for the local and the remote telephone handsets.
+The keypad, provides indications of phone activation, and corresponding trouble conditions.
 Additionally, up to 72 telephone circuits can be annunciated at the TR-FFT by connecting the TR-24Z-EXT zone expander.